Before we get started.

 Salt Cave Sessions

-† Children Sessions are held Wednesdays at 10am or you may rent out the cave as a Private Session.
+† Children Sessions are held Sundays at 9am or you may rent out the cave as a Private Session.
 All children must be accompanied by an adult.

 It is believed that these hold the ability for ones body to heal itself.
 The spiritual healing associated with Chakras arose in India around the 1st century.
 Energy healers assess and then balance our 7 chakras or energy centers in order to maintain ones well-being.